 The best cocktail bars – Roseleaf and The Barologist – offer something for everyone, while the Lioness of Leith or Teuchters Landing have more of a laid-back vibe if that’s what you are craving after a day of walking.

-Make sure to stop by the recently opened Leith Arches to try its legendary street food and music.
+Make sure to stop by Leith Arches to try its legendary street food and music.
 It’s worth going for Bross Bagels alone!